opium-pro/master-hook/docs/PREVENT_ACTIONS.md

 [<- to the main page](https://github.com/opium-pro/master-hook)

-# Prevent actions
+# Preventing actions

-You can prevent actions from firing too often.
+You can Preventing Actions from firing too often.
 For example, from sending requests to the server every time, if it was successfully sent once.

 Just pass `{ canRepeatIn: 1000 }` to `createAction`, where number is the time in ms, after which function is allowed to fire again. `0` means it can be fired only once.